influx6/gu/docs/concepts/dom.md

 */
 ```

--	Elems Package(https://github.com/gu-io/gu/trees/elems\) The `elems` package provides is an auto-generated package which provides a functional style of calls to describing the structures of the HTML to be rendered and provides a more cleaner and easier use built on the foundation of the `trees` package.
+-	Elems Package(https://github.com/gu-io/gu/trees/elems\) The `elems` package provides is an auto-generated package which provides a functional style of calls to describe the structures of the HTML to be rendered and provides a cleaner and easier use built on the foundation of the `trees` package.

 ```go